Mjmusa/Parallel-Robot-Kinematics/README.md

 Each limb is connected to the base via a **universal joint (U)** and to the moving platform via a **spherical joint (S)**, resulting in a 6-UPS configuration.
 By altering the length of the limbs, the position and orientation of the moving platform are controlled.

 ### Inverse Kinematics
 Inverse kinematics for this robot involve calculating the required lengths of the six limbs to position the moving platform at a desired pose.
-The fixed base and moving platform are assigned coordinate frames $ B $ at point $O_B$ and $ P $ at point $O_P$ respectively, with vectors defined for the joint attachment points on both frames.
+The fixed base and moving platform are assigned coordinate frames $B$ at point $O_B$ and $P$ at point $O_P$ respectively, with vectors defined for the joint attachment points on both frames.

 $$
 {}^P\mathbf{p}_{i} = r_P \begin{bmatrix} \cos(\gamma_i) & \sin(\gamma_i) & 0 \end{bmatrix}^T